AHA certified

 Contact for pricing

-Explore related first responder training programs available in Utah
+Explore other first responder training programs available in Utah.

 The average cost for ACLS (AHA) training in Utah is approximately $175.
 Program tuition ranges from $175 to $175 depending on the training organization and program format.
 Some programs may offer financial aid, payment plans, or scholarship opportunities.